Search

 Sunset view of rooftops in Braga

-Overall, I was amazed at how affordable the accommodations and meals were in Portugal– This is a great destination experience without having to spend a ton of money.
+Overall, I was amazed at how affordable the accommodations and meals were in Portugal—this is a great destination experience without having to spend a ton of money.
 It’s also hard to find a place where every meal is at least good, but that was generally my experience.
-Just be prepared for crowds and/or mix in smaller up and coming towns.
+Just be prepared for crowds and/or mix in smaller up-and-coming towns.

 ADVERTISEMENT